abeconnelly/scratch/Documentation/CGF-Schema.md

 Notes
 ---

-* The first 32 bits of each entry in Vector hold a 2-bit code
+* The first 32 bits of each entry in Vector hold a bit to indicate whether it's 'canonical' or whether the overflow table should be consulted.
+* Each hexit has 4 values reserved:
+  - 0xf - high quality overflow
-  - 00 - canonical
+  - 0xe - low quality overflow
-  - 01 - non-canonical
+  - 0xd - complex
-  - 10 - loq
+  - 0x0 - spanning (stepped over)
-  - 11 - complex
+  - 0x1-0xc - lookup in the tilemap
-* Non-canonical (01) and loq (10) tiles should consult the hexit cache/Overflow
-* Complex tiles should consult either
-  - The hexit entry (if it exists).
-Code 00 for span, 01 for 'other' (TBD)
-  - Otherwise Overflow should have a code that denotes it's  a spanning tile
-* All hexits overflow bit set means the overflow table should be consulted
+* If there are more than 32/4 = 8 overflow entries, the overflow map should be consulted.
 * Overflow entries have two dlugs, one code and one value.
 The codes can be:
-  - Spanning tiles (as above)  (code 00)
+  - Spanning tiles (stepped over)  (code 00)
   - Tile map entry.
 The value is the entry in the tile map (code 01)
   - Final overflow entry.
 The value has overflowed and the FinalOverflowMap should be consulted (code 02)
 * FinalOverflowMap holds everything else.
 The DataRecord.Code is as follows: